rakesh-choudhary-01/zerodha_clone/README.md

 |--------|--------|-------|
 | ![Product](screenShots/productPage.png) | ![Signup](screenShots/signupPage.png) | ![Login](screenShots/loginPage.png) |

-> 💡 You can upload screenshots to [Imgur](https://imgur.com/) or GitHub and paste the links here.
+> 💡 You can upload screenshots to [Img](screenShots) or GitHub and paste the links here.

 ---